davidxmoody/davidxmoody.com/_drafts/better-vim-abbreviations.md

 I've been using Vim, full-time, for nearly three years.
 I have written *a lot* of plain text in that time.

 Pretty early on, I noticed I was wasting a lot of time with several common typing patterns.
-For example, to type `I've` requires `<Shift>+i ' v e`.
+For example, to type "I've" requires `<Shift>+i ' v e`.
 That's 5 key strokes including two stretches of the little fingers.
 I replaced that with the abbreviation `iab iv I've`.
 That's only two keys instead of five and it doesn't put any unnecessary stress on the little fingers (which I sometimes have problems with).

 Similarly, I use several other abbreviations for common typing patterns (mostly avoiding having to type apostrophes and capital letters).
 Here is a small sample: